iverks/crysm/pets-guide/tutorial.typ

 #note[Potential issue][SHELXT finds the wrong space group][
   If SHELXT is unable to find the correct space group, the space group can be manually enforced using the command line flag `-S[SPACE GROUP]`, e.g. `-SPnma`.
-  Using Olex2, this is done in the "COMMAND LINE" section under the "Solution settings extra" dropdown as shown in #ref(<fig:set-l-flag>).
+  Using Olex2, this is done in the "COMMAND LINE" section under the "Solution settings extra" dropdown as shown in #ref(<fig:set-shelxt-flag>).
 ]

 == Without edtools

 Edtools is not hard to install, but it's dependencies `cctbx.python` or `sginfo` are.
-Edtools does two things differently when making .ins files than #PETS.
+When making .ins files, edtools does two things differently from #PETS.
 It sets the symmetries from the space group supplied, and the composition with structure factors.
-To compensate for the first, SHELXT can find the symmetries from the Laue group that can be supplied using the command line parameter `-L[LAUE GROUP NUMBER]`.
+To compensate for the first, SHELXT can find the symmetries from the Laue group that can be supplied using the command line parameter `-l[LAUE GROUP NUMBER]`.
-When running in Olex2, the `-L` flag can be set in the #acr("GUI") as shown in #ref(<fig:set-l-flag>).
-This has the added bonus that we don't need to determine the space group, only the Laue group is determined by #PETS automatically.
+When running in Olex2, the `-l` flag can be set in the #acr("GUI") as shown in #ref(<fig:set-shelxt-flag>).
+This has the added bonus that we don't need to determine the space group, only the Laue group, which is automatically determined by #PETS during integration.

-#figure(
-  image("/images/set_flags_in_shelx.png", width: 80%),
-  caption: [Flags can be set in SHELXT using the "Solution settings extra" dropdown.], ) <fig:set-l-flag>

 To compensate for the second is not necessary, we only need to add the composition, for example adding $"SiO"_2$: